malthoff/windowed-observable-dev-tools/README.md

 yarn build
 ```

-Add the extension to Chrome
+Add the extension to Chrome by pointing to the /dist folder following these instructions:

 [Install chrome extension locally](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)